darrylwest/darrylwest.github.io/book-reports/oryx+crake.md

 * statuary - status
 * sublimation
 * frond - leaf of palm
+* reverie - pleasantly lost in thought

 ## Characters and Character Types

 * Snowman (Jimmy) (Thickney)
 * Crake - school friend, named Glenn
-* Oryx - a little girl on a porno site
+* Oryx - a little girl on a porno site; owned by Uncle En; SuSu
 * Methuselah Mouse, the Operation Immortality
 * Ramona - one of dad's lab technicians; and Dad's girlfriend
 * Sharon - mom